Wouldn’t it be great if all food was created equal?

-There are lots of things in our food we should be avoiding.
+There are lots of things that should only be consumed in moderation.

 What is Added Sugar?

 Remember when we said that all food wasn’t created equally?

 Well, the same can be said about sugar.

 Sugar comes in many different varieties; however, each variety may be broadly sorted into one of two distinct categories:

 Naturally occurring sugar refers to sugars found naturally in foods such as fruit and diary.

 For instance, fructose is a naturally occurring sugar found in fruit whereas lactose is a type of sugar naturally found in dairy.

 They show up naturally in these foods, and this article is not about them.

 These types of sugars are the safest to eat.